ScriptSathi/Deep_Search_Gatherer/README.md

 ## Disclaimer

-Since i did not have time to update this project with all the major changes on the project, this is currently dead for now.
+Since i did not have time to update this project with all the major changes on the libraries used for twitter/twitch/etc, it is dead for now.
 If you try it, it will probably simply don't work.

 ## Prerequisite